 - Remove from oven.
 Cool for 5 minutes.

-- Insert a toothpick on the bottom of each dove to enable insertion into decorative ritual breads.
+- Insert a toothpick into the bottom of each dove to enable insertion into decorative ritual breads.

 Ukrainian Dove tutorial

-Easter doves are great way to celebrate Easter and a fun family Easter activity to do with kids!
+Easter doves are a great way to celebrate Easter and a fun family Easter activity to do with kids!
 They are also ideal to make with larger groups of kids.
-In fact, it's so easy that I did this with a class of 8 year-olds when my son was in Grade 3 and my daughter's girl guides group (ages 8 and 9) and they loved it!
+In fact, it's so easy that I did this with a class of 8-year-olds when my son was in Grade 3 and my daughter's girl guides group (ages 8 and 9), and they loved it!

 I printed this out and gave it to each child (it really helped)!